ralsina/xrandroll/README.md

 ## To try:

-If you have PySide2: `python -m xrandroll` in the folder where main.py is located.
+If you have PySide2: `python -m xrandroll` in the folder where you cloned it.

 ## TODO: